Battered Wives: History

+In 1978, a benefit concert named "Rock Against Repression" was organised by the Battered Wives with proceeds split between the CCLA and Ontario Libertarian Party.

 The band released Live On Mother's Day in 1980, with the word 'Battered' inserted back into their name.
 This album was marred with lawsuits from various parties and did not really see the light of day.
 Then the group broke up.

 Anderson became the drummer for Blue Rodeo.
 Swann went solo, releasing a cover of "Over the Rainbow" on his 1981 album Lullabies in Razorland.
 Klassen was working as recording artist in Toronto; he died on Thursday, December 8, 2016, at the age of 63.